wchard/Military-Audit/Readme.md

 #Welcome
-This is the cataloge of Warren William Chard Sr's Military Colletcion.
+This is the cataloge of Warren William Chard Sr's Military Collection.